HarshitVashisht11/Web-Transcriber/README.md

-# Web Transcriber
+# Transly

-Web Transcriber is a web-based application that allows users to transcribe audio and video files using OpenAI's Whisper ASR model.
+Transly is a web-based application that allows users to transcribe audio and video files using OpenAI's Whisper ASR model.
 The application provides a user-friendly interface for uploading files, selecting language and model options, and generating transcriptions.

 ## Features